Back to Blog

 The Ecosystem: Antigravity, Spark, and Managed Agents

-• Antigravity 2.0: A desktop app enabling parallel sub-agent execution and background tasks, integrated with AI Studio and Firebase.
+A desktop standalone app offering parallel sub-agent execution, scheduled background tasks, and deep integration with AI Studio, Android, and Firebase.
+Co-optimized with Gemini 3.5 Flash.

 Competitive Landscape